VIDEO: Massive response underway after Maersk ship strikes Baltimore bridge

 An Urgent Marine Information Broadcast is issued regarding the incident and there has been a 2,000-yard safety zone issued for the surrounding waters.
 Mariners are urged to avoid the area.

-The 95,000 GT ship, the Dali, is owned by Grace Ocean, time chartered by Maersk, and managed by Synergy Marine had two pilots and 22 crew onboard as it was navigating the harbor exit.
+The 95,000 GT ship, the Dali, is owned by Grace Ocean, time chartered by Maersk, and managed by Synergy Marine

-Synergy Marine said all crew members, including the two pilots, have been accounted for and there are no reports of any injuries.
-There has also been no pollution.

 The Maritime and Port Authority of Singapore (MPA) confirmed the incident earlier this morning “of a Singapore-registered vessel’s allision with the Francis Scott Key bridge in Baltimore on March 26, 2024, at about 1:30 p.m.
 (Singapore Time).”